SallyyLan/agent-context-architecture-single_track/README.md

 # LLM Agent Instruction Architecture — Campaign Voucher Lookup via Natural Language

 > Context engineering for an internal LLM-powered lookup agent.
 The goal: let company's operations and marketing teams query voucher configurations instantly in plain language, without prerequisite of technical knowledge and touching a database.
+> Company name, real schema, table names, and business data have been removed or abstracted.

 ---